pbrisbin/dbmigrations/README.md

 The DBM tools work by creating migration files in a specific location, called a migration store, on your filesystem.
 This directory is where all possible migrations for your project will be kept.
-DMB allows you to create migrations that depend on each other.
+DBM allows you to create migrations that depend on each other.
 When you use DBM to upgrade your database schema, it determines which migrations are missing, what their dependencies are, and installs the required migrations in the correct order (based on dependencies).

-DMB works by prompting you for new migration information.
+DBM works by prompting you for new migration information.
 It then creates a migration YAML file (whose format is described below), which you then edit by hand.